Smart View Setup and Operation for Smarter Cities

 3. How have other Smarter Cities gained user participation?

-In Austin, Texas, city employees about biking participated in a bike usage application.
+In Austin, Texas, city employees participated in a bike usage application.
 In Portland, Oregon, the Department of Transportation ran a “Pothole Palooza” program to entice citizen engagement.
+We believe that those city fleet users and engaged citizens represent optimum users, but that may take time and effort.
+Feel free to discuss driver recruitment with us.

 4. What incentive is there for a drivers?